Achieving Success in Data Migration

 - The times taken for each task

-All aspects of a data migration should be known before a go-live event is initiated.
-Under no circumstance should this be attempted without an accurate and comprehensive fully scheduled runsheet being developed.
-With a runsheet, all timeframes should be known and achievable, without it, the outcome and success of a project go-live can not be predicted in advance.
+All aspects of a data migration should be known before a go-live event begins.
+Without an accurate and comprehensive scheduled runsheet, the outcome of a project go-live cannot be predicted in advance.

 Explore the DM REVOLVE user interface